 While tuned in, you can get to know what to expect during the day in terms of weather conditions.
 This will help you plan your journey appropriately.

-Also, other motorists might call in to the local radio station to update on the state of roads and traffic channels.
+Also, other motorists might call into the local radio station to update on the state of roads and traffic channels.
 This will help you plan out your route based on which ones are open and easier to drive through.

-This policy, like all other policies, will give you assurance of protection and could prevent you having to endure a long wait in the cold.
+This policy, like all other policies, will give you assurance of protection and could prevent you from having to endure a long wait in the cold.